raspberrypilearning/pick-your-favourite/en/step_9.md

 In this step you can upgrade your project by:
 + Styling your content slots more
-+ Adding more options to your dropdown
++ Adding more options to your drop-down

 You don't have to do all of these, choose whichever one appeals to you and fits the time you have.